saadaal-dev/saadaal-flood-forecaster/CONTRIBUTING.md

 To follow the project, please take a look at our [backlog](https://github.com/orgs/saadaal-dev/projects/1).
 You can take tasks from there or propose more ideas while tracking them.

-For reporting a bug, you can open an issue in our [backlog](https://github.com/orgs/saadaal-dev/projects/1).
+For reporting a bug, you can [open an issue]( https://github.com/saadaal-dev/saadaal-flood-forecaster/issues).

 ### How to contribute
 - Contact the team